PrestaShop/docs/src/content/1.7/development/form-types/change-password.md

 ### ChangePasswordType

-ChangePasswordType is a field type consisting of multiple other types listed bellow.
-It is used to create form for changing password and has a built-in new password generator which requires Javascript component.
+ChangePasswordType consists of multiple fields listed bellow.
+It is used to create form for changing password and has a built-in new password generator which requires Javascript components.

 #### Type fields